 6. Fighting for overhead luggage space:

 I hate this aspect of air travel!
 Most people will tell you that you need status in order to get priority boarding to secure overhead bin space.
 Since I’m not traveling for work anymore, I don’t have status with the airlines.
-However, I do have a low-level “priority boarding” through United through their credit card.
+However, I do have a low-level “priority boarding” through my Chase United Explorer Card.
 I’ll even pay the Earlybird check-in fee on Southwest so I can avoid the hassle of fighting for luggage bin space.

 Even with these precautions, it’s possible to board the plane late, especially if you have a delay when connecting flights.
 If you find yourself in this situation, I recommend finding a seat toward the back part of the plane and looking for luggage space toward the front.
 The reason for this is because you don’t want to have the opposite situation.
 If you’re sitting up front, then you have to wait for everyone to clear before going to the back of the plane for your bag.